luiscape/hdxscraper-skeleton-python/README.md

 ```

 ## Setup Structure
-The shell script `setup.sh` should contain all the necessary calls for respective setup scripts and also to install the scraper's dependencies.
+The shell script `bin/setup.sh` should contain all the necessary calls for respective setup scripts and also to install the scraper's dependencies.
 Some scripts may require a database to be setup first, before they are able to run successfully; other require some other special configuration.
-All of those shoudl be called by the shell script. [`setup.sh`](setup.sh) contains an example:
+All of those shoudl be called by the shell script. [`bin/setup.sh`](bin/setup.sh) contains an example:

 ```shell
 #!/bin/bash